"author": { "@id": "JuneKamath103" } }

 2. Also, it pays to avoid too many boxes in the master courses that may cause content spillages in the localized versions.

-3. Additionally, keeping the sentences short helps you manage the run length of the translated sentences to a large degree.
+3. Additionally, keeping the sentences concise helps you manage the run length of the translated sentences to a large degree.
 This also reduces your effort on formatting.

 Best Practice 2: Provisioning for Effort on Formatting